Help with health costs

 Community Services Card criteria

-If you get the Unemployment Benefit Student Hardship you'll automatically be sent a card.
+If you get Jobseeker Support Student Hardship you'll automatically be sent a card.

 If you're a student on a Student Allowance you'll automatically be sent a card, except if you're paid a lower rate because your partner is earning.
 In this case, or if you're on a Student Loan only, you still need to apply for one.